Quick Summary

 - Always check SEBI registration and behaviour: Even if someone is registered, their conduct matters.
 Registration is not a guarantee of honesty.

-If you ever face a similar situation, do not ignore it.
+If you ever face a situation like this, do not ignore it.

 Conclusion